XenServer Support Options

 There are a number of ways to interact with the XenServer development and user communities.

-Commercial support is available from Citrix and many of its partners.
-A commercial support contract is appropriate if you're running XenServer in a production environment, particularly if downtime is a critical component of your SLA.
-It's important to note that commercial support is only available if the deployment follows the Citrix deployment guidelines, uses third party components from the Citrix Ready Marketplace, and is operated in accordance with the terms of the commercial EULA.
-Of course, since your deployment might not precisely follow these guidelines, commercial support may not be able to resolve all issues and that's where community support comes in.
+Technical support is available from Citrix and many of its partners.
+A technical support contract is appropriate if you're running XenServer in a production environment, particularly if downtime is a critical component of your SLA.
+It's important to note that technical support is only available if the deployment follows the Citrix deployment guidelines, uses third party components from the Citrix Ready Marketplace, and is operated in accordance with the terms of the licensing EULA.
+Of course, since your deployment might not precisely follow these guidelines, technical support may not be able to resolve all issues and that's where community support comes in.

 Community support is available from the Citrix support forums.
 The people on the forum are both Citrix support engineers and also your fellow system administrators.
 They are generally quite knowledgeable and enthusiastic to help someone be successful with XenServer.
 It's important to note that while the product and engineering teams may monitor the support forums from time to time, engineering level support should not be expected on the community forums.